ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 ## `terraform init`

-Add your `domain_name` to the variables.tf file in /terraform and supply the name of the S3 Bucket that should contain the Terraform state in the Terraform backend in main.tf.
+Add your `domain_name` to the variables.tf file and supply the name of the S3 Bucket that should contain the Terraform state in the Terraform backend in main.tf.

 ## `terraform apply`